mint-lang/guide/getting-started/using-the-cli.md

 This will:

-* compile the application including the tests
+- compile the application including the tests
-* open a browser in headless mode
+- open a browser in headless mode
-* runs the tests in the browser printing the results along the way
+- run the tests in the browser printing the results along the way

 ## Building for production

-The application can be built for production by invoking the binary with the `build` command:
+To build the application for production deployment, invoke the binary with the `build` command:

 ```text
 mint build